The Social Exchange Theory is crucial to social power.

 High Value People: Who are They & What They Want

-And if you’re a high value person, it doesn’t make sense for you to enter into an exchange with someone who doesn’t have anything to give back.
+And if you’re a high-value person, it doesn’t make sense for you to enter into an exchange with someone who doesn’t have anything to give back.

-The Rule of Social Exchange is the reason why people tend to pair up with mates who are similar in socio-economical background, education and even level of beauty.
+The rule of social exchange is the reason why people tend to pair up with mates who are similar in socio-economical background, education and even level of beauty.